Mariah Carey’s Diet Secrets – How The Singer Dropped 40 Lbs

 Pop icon Mariah Carey has allegedly struggled with her weight for most of her life.
 Her recent photos on Instagram show a more svelte figure, especially the photo she posted Friday night in which she wears a stunning leopard print dress.
 So how has the singer pulled off the stunning transformation?
-According to Hollywood Life, the singer has completely overhauled her diet, removing processed food, non-natural sugar, and eats more vegetables and lean meats.
+According to Hollywood Life, the singer has completely overhauled her diet, removing processed food, non-natural sugar, and eating more vegetables and lean meats.

 According to a source close to the singer, “Mariah’s also being really strict about portion control.
 She’s eating a lot slower, and she’s mindful of when she’s feeling full and when to stop eating.”

 Not only has the diet helped her drop 40 lbs, but the singer has become more active.
 Though Mariah is still not a big fan of hitting the gym, the singer still tries to take a long, brisk walk every day even if she just walks on the treadmill.
 “She also tries to fit in a daily session of swimming and water aerobics.”
-Additionally, the source says that the Fantasy singer feels like she’s got more energy and feels like she’s back in her 20s again.
+Additionally, the source says that the “Fantasy” singer feels like she’s got more energy and feels like she’s back in her 20s again.
 She finally feels in control of her body, the source says something that has never been the case for the Grammy-award winner.

 Carey’s absolute favorite exercise?
 According to the source, the singer enjoys a strenuous romp in the boudoir with her new boyfriend, Bryan Tanaka.